Drone image of Milwaukee River.

 Deans of schools, colleges, and divisions recommend candidates for selection to the Provost’s Office.
 By mid-April, approximately 40 people from a cross-section of schools and colleges and disciplines will be selected to participate.

-To Apply or Nominate
+To Apply

-1. Submit a Pre-Nomination web form.
+1. Submit the application form.

-2. Circulate Nomination form for signatures.
+2. Circulate the application form for required signatures.

-4. Nominations due February 15, 2023.
+4. Nominations due February 15, 2024.

 More >>